FrankChen021/bithon/doc/integration/clickhouse.md

    ```

 > NOTE:
-> the `appName` field must be either as 'clickhouse' or as a qualified name such as 'clickhouse-{namespace}'
+> if `appName` field is not 'clickhouse', you should configure the application name to bithon-server under
-> where {namespace} could be a string without the '-' character.
+> `collector-http.tracing.clickHouseApplications` path.
 >
 > The above example creates the MV under `system` database, this is not mandate, you can change it to any database.
 >